electricians mate at work

 • Ensuring the operating efficiency of electric motors.

-• Maintain operating efficiency of voltage transformers, voltage regulators, current transformers, distribution panels, switchboards, switches, and controllers.
+• Maintaining the efficiency of voltage transformers, voltage regulators, current transformers, distribution panels, switchboards, switches, and controllers

-• Repair and maintain a multitude of propulsion and auxiliary control consoles.
+• Repairing and maintaining propulsion and auxiliary control consoles

-Much work will be done in a shop-like environment, both physical and technical in nature, and EMs often work closely with other ratings.
+EMs do much of their work will be done in a shop-like environment, both physical and technical in nature.
+They also work closely with other ratings.

 Related ArticleAir Force Electrical Systems (3E0X1): Career Details